Raghadkatout08/Movies-Library/README.md

 ## Project Features
 <!-- The features included in this app -->
+Movie Library app displays the latest movie releases.
+Users can explore in-depth details about movies like “Spider-Man” Including title, path and overview.
+In addition, the app provides a personalized and enjoyable user journey through their favorite content.

+* Project Features In V1.0*
 ### Home Page: `/`

     "title": "Spider-Man: No Way Home",